philips-labs/terraform-aws-github-runner/README.md

 terrafrom apply
 ```

-3. Check the terraform output for the API gateway url, which you need in the next step.
+Check the terraform output for the API gateway url, which you need in the next step.
+The lambda for syncing the GitHub distribution will be executed by a trigger via Cloud Watch.
+To ensure the binary is cached, trigger the `runner-binaries-syncer` manually.
+The payload does not matter.

 ### Setup GitHub App (part 2)